-Well looking at this ball can anyone predict what this can be, well the Google has played a another gig by launching it’s 25-watt amplified obsession and named it as Nexus Q. six months ago Google predicted that Google TV would be embedded on the majority of next generation televisions by this summer.
-But sadly that hasn’t happened and Google come up with the it very own media streamer.
-It actually works as an receiver for video and audio content’s companies own online media services.
+Well looking at this ball can anyone predict what this can be, well Google has played another gig by launching its 25-watt amplified obsession and named it Nexus Q. six months ago Google predicted that Google TV would be embedded on the majority of next-generation televisions by this summer.
+But sadly that hasn’t happened and Google comes up with its very own media streamer.
+It actually works as a receiver for video and audio content companies’ own online media services.

 Looks are Great

 There is no way else to control your device but the app.
-The Google give very short window of interface for user, the only way to control and changing of setting’s can be done via only external App.
+Google gives a very short window of interface for the user, the only way to control and changing of setting’s can be done via only an external App.
 User can adjust the brightness of the LEDs on any of the Q’s he connected, can also control the various output jacks, or can change the visuals during track play.
-The functionality is good, but somewhere it can be find very outdated to control such basic settings, when under the hood there is a device running Android 4.0.4 on a dual-core A9 processor.
+The functionality is good, but somewhere it can be found very outdated to control such basic settings when under the hood there is a device running Android 4.0.4 on a dual-core A9 processor.

 In nexus Q the video is either initiated by YouTube or the Play movie app as discussed above.
-The content playing through the YouTube was impressive but yet the video from the play movies App however was not as promising as YouTube.
+The content playing through YouTube was impressive but yet the video from the play movies App, however, was not as promising as YouTube.
 It was suffering from exaggerated and overly dark images while playing.
-This the place where Google need to work on.
+This the place where Google needs to work on.